-Prior to I April 2014 pension benefits under the LGPS were based on final pensionable pay and length of pensionable service, summarised below:
+Prior to 1 April 2014 pension benefits under the LGPS were based on final pensionable pay and length of pensionable service, summarised below:

-Service pre-I April 2008 Service post-31 March 2008 Pension Each year worked is worth Each year worked is worth rension $1/80 \times \text{final pensionable salary}$.
+Service pre-I April 2008 Service post-31 March 2008 Pension Each year worked is worth Each year worked is worth Fension 1/80 x final pensionable salary.
 1/60 x final pensionable salary.
 Automatic lump sum of 3 x salary.
 No automatic lump sum.
 In addition, part of the annual pension can Part of the annual pension can be Lump sum be exchanged for a one-off tax-free cash exchanged for a one-off tax-free cash payment.
-A lump sum of £12 is paid for each payment.
+A lump sum of $\pounds 12$ is paid for each payment.
 A lump sum of £12 is paid for £1 of pension given up. each £1 of pension given up.

-From I April 2014, the Fund became a career average scheme as summarised below:
+From 1 April 2014, the Fund became a career average scheme as summarised below:

 Service post-31 March 2014

 Pension Each year worked is worth

-rension 1/49 x career average revalued earnings (CARE)
+1/49 x career average revalued earnings (CARE)

-No automatic lump sum.
+Lump Sum No automatic lump sum.

-Lumn Sum Part of the annual pension can be exchanged for a
+Part of the annual pension can be exchanged for a

-Lump Sum one-off tax-free cash payment.
+one-off tax-free cash payment.
 A lump sum of £12

 is paid for each £1 of pension given up.